physarief78/BandsUnfold.jl/README.md

 The code builds the weights by summing `abs2(coeffs[iG, ib])` for all matching G-vectors.
 After summing, a small cutoff (e.g., `weights > 0.01`) is applied to remove negligibly-weighted contributions in the plotted unfolded bands.

-The weights satisfy a normalization property across primitive k-points (for a complete decomposition), i.e. the sum of the weights across all primitive k-points for a given supercell (n,\mathbf{K}) equals the band occupancy (approximately 1 for a single-particle normalized state, modulo numerical issues and truncation):
+The weights satisfy a normalization property across primitive k-points (for a complete decomposition), i.e. the sum of the weights across all primitive k-points for a given supercell $n,\mathbf{K}$ equals the band occupancy (approximately 1 for a single-particle normalized state, modulo numerical issues and truncation):

 $$
 \sum_{\mathbf{k}} W_{n\mathbf{K}}(\mathbf{k}) \approx 1.